open-policy-agent/conftest/README.md

 2 tests, 0 passed, 0 warnings, 2 failures, 0 exceptions
 ```

 Conftest isn't specific to Kubernetes.
 It will happily let you write tests for any configuration files in a variety of different formats.
 See the [documentation](https://www.conftest.dev/) for [installation instructions](https://www.conftest.dev/install/) and
 more details about the features.

+## Want to contribute to Conftest?

+* See [DEVELOPMENT.md](DEVELOPMENT.md) to build and test Conftest itself.
+* See [CONTRIBUTING.md](CONTRIBUTING.md) to get started.

 For discussions and questions join us on the [Open Policy Agent Slack](https://slack.openpolicyagent.org/)
 in the `#conftest` channel.